holus-bolus/holus-bolus/README.md

-I am a passionate front-end developer with a strong focus on creating responsive and user-friendly web applications.
+I am a front-end developer with a strong focus on creating responsive and user-friendly web applications.
 With several years of experience in the industry, I have worked on various projects that have sharpened my skills in front-end development.

 **Key Skills:**
 - Proficient in HTML5, CSS3, and JavaScript, with expertise in creating modern and accessible web interfaces.